dgnicholson/writing-samples/Sample_What_is_RCS.md

 **2.** **Does the document represent your original writing, or is it existing content that you revised?**

 This sample represents my original writing.
-It’s available online as well: https://sigmastcomms.com/what-is-rcs/.

 **3.** **Where did you get the information to write the document?**